codenart/codenart.github.io/_posts/1-html/2017-07-27-html-7-inputs-forms.md

 title: The most basic inputs
 short: Inputs & Forms
-description: In this tutorial, we're gonna talk about basics of Inputs and Forms. <br>They're used to create login field, search box, etc... <br>Let's start with some text-fields.
+description: In this tutorial, we're gonna talk about basics of Inputs and Forms. <br>They're used to create login-field, search-box, etc... <br>Let's start with some text-fields.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, input, form, button

 date: 2017-07-27 05:30:00
 ---

 `Text-field` is the most basic type of inputs which is seen in almost every website.
-A text-field is a small box that visitors can put there a line of text.
+A text-field is a small box that visitors can put there a single line of text.

 `Sample code:`
 <script src="https://gist.github.com/codenart/a919acbeb34e84eb8a7cc86a8b078043.js">